“I’m alone, but I’m not lonely. I like who I am. I like who I’m becoming.”—Deena Kastor

 When we cope with life relationships, we must balance our thoughts and emotions.

-Though caring for our mental health (being productive at work, setting goals, contributing to society, etc.) is essential, too, our emotional awareness and health (behaviors, feelings, and thoughts).
+Though caring for our mental health (being productive at work, setting goals, contributing to society, etc.) is essential, too, as our emotional awareness and health (behaviors, feelings, and thoughts).

 Thus, if you are struggling with life’s stresses and the ability to adapt to life’s changes and handle difficult times—unable to manage the ups and downs of day-to-day life—you are not emotionally healthy.